JWST/NIRSpec Observations of Salacia-Actaea and M\'ani: Exploring Population-level Trends among Water-ice-rich Kuiper Belt Objects: Discussion

-The stark spectral differences between the aforementioned three compositional classes suggest distinct formation locations in the outer Solar System.
+The stark spectral differences between the aforementioned three compositional classes suggest distinct formation locations in the outer solar system.
 Several previous works have hypothesized the existence of steep compositional gradients within the primordial trans-Neptunian planetesimal disk, driven by differential volatile retention as a function of heliocentric distance \citep[e.g.,][]{brown2011,wong2016,lisse2021}.
-It follows that the PW-type KBOs, which show the fewest volatile ice signatures, would have formed closest to the inner edge of this disk \citep{pinillaalonso2025}.
-Within this explanatory framework, \sal~and \man~are simply two of the largest members of the broader PW-type class that all shared a common formation environment and were subsequently scattered throughout the Kuiper belt during the dynamical instability \citep[e.g.,][]{levison2008,nesvorny2018}.
+It follows that the \water-type KBOs, which show the fewest volatile ice signatures, would have formed closest to the inner edge of this disk \citep{pinillaalonso2025}.
+Within this explanatory framework, \sal\ and \man\ can be classified as two of the largest members of the broader \water-type class that all shared a common formation environment and were subsequently scattered throughout the Kuiper belt during the dynamical instability \citep[e.g.,][]{levison2008,nesvorny2018}.